 Her Winnie the Pooh party, which she chose based on her love of the stories, reminds me of the book I adored and used for three hugely successful affairs: The Disney Party Handbook by Alison Boteler.
 I checked out the same slightly worn copy from the library each year for our Winnie the Pooh, Beauty and Beast and Peter Pan parties.

-If our kids were young nowadays we’d no doubt be scouring imaginative websites like Toddler Approved (I love their Dog Party!), Playful Learning, Tinkerlab and Modern Parents, Messy Kids for party ideas to inspire us and our kids and make beautiful memories.
+If our kids were young nowadays we’d no doubt be scouring imaginative websites like Toddler Approved (I love their Dog Party!), Tinkerlab, and Modern Parents, Messy Kids for party ideas to inspire us and our kids and make beautiful memories.

 It’s not about money

 There were parties we spent money on, but looking back, the parties (and aspects of parties) that stand out as memorable favorites cost us very little.
 Take the slumber party we had for our middle daughter’s 10th birthday.
 We took the girls to “Build-a-Bear”, which can be costly, and they certainly enjoyed themselves, but the party really took off when the girls came back to our house and began their spontaneous game of “fashion show” with the large collection of random costumes and accessories we’d amassed over the years.
 Our older daughter videoed the girls “walking the catwalk” in their outrageous outfits—though it was almost impossible to walk steadily when they were doubled over with laughter—and then later they posed for this photo:

 ‘Trust’ is my favorite parenting word because of all the magic and joy the simple (though not always easy) practice of letting go has brought to my family over the years.